Faculty Program Leadership

 Patricia A. Teaford, MD

-Dr. Teaford is the Program Director of the Pediatric Critical Care Medicine Fellowship.
+Patricia A. Teaford, MD has worked in Critical Care in Phoenix for more than 25 years.
 She received her medical degree from the Medical College of Georgia in Augusta, Georgia.
-Dr. Teaford completed her residency in Pediatrics at the Children’s Hospital and Medical Center in Cincinnati, Ohio.
-She completed a fellowship in Pediatric Critical Care Medicine at LeBonheur Children’s Medical Center in Memphis, Tennessee.
+Dr. Teaford completed her residency in Pediatrics at the Children's Hospital and Medical Center in Cincinnati, Ohio.
+She completed a fellowship in Pediatric Critical Care Medicine at LeBonheur Children's Medical Center in Memphis, Tennessee.
 In 2011 Dr. Teaford completed a Fellowship in Integrative Medicine from the University of Arizona School of Medicine.

 Dr. Teaford has been recognized for many years as an excellent clinician and educator with her most recent award coming from Phoenix Children's Hospital/Maricopa Medical Center Pediatric Residency program, which honored Dr. Teaford as the Teacher of the Year in 2012.